-- 1. everyone must be able to live their lives free from violence and fear of violence - 2. violence in family and domestic settings takes many forms, and can include physical, emotional, sexual and financial abuse - 3. gender inequality, stereotyping and discrimination can lead to violence and is a whole-of-community issue - 4. while anyone can be subjected to violence and abuse in family and domestic settings, statistics show that women are much more likely than men to experience family and domestic violence (Our Watch, 2020) and this is likely to be an underestimate7 - 5. significant long-term cultural and social change around respectful relationships is required to create respectful relationships and end the systemic disadvantage currently faced by women and girls.
-This disadvantage can put women and girls at greater risk of violence and abuse in family and domestic settings - 6. the legal system must prioritise the safety of vulnerable people before any other consideration - 7. the responsibility for violence always rests with the person using violence.
+- 1. everyone must be able to live their lives free from violence and fear of violence - 2. violence in family and domestic settings takes many forms, and can include physical, emotional, sexual, and psychological violence, coercive control and/or financial abuse - 3. gender inequality, stereotyping and discrimination can lead to violence and is a whole-of community issue - 4. while anyone can be subjected to violence and abuse in family and domestic settings, the victims are more frequently women, children, people with disabilities and LGBTIQA+ people - 5. significant long-term cultural and social change around respectful relationships is required to address the social determinants of family and domestic violence - 6. the justice system must prioritise the safety of people at risk before any other consideration - 7. the responsibility for violence always rests with the person using violence.

-- 1. a coordinated and comprehensive ACT-wide response to the family and domestic violence crisis and the elimination of violence against women and children.
-This response must be evidence-based and well-resourced to address primary prevention action, crisis response, overlapping vulnerability, intersectionality, justice response, housing and long-term support - 2.
-ACT Government to play a leadership role in ongoing national work to reduce family and domestic violence, including promoting and funding coordinated national and local responses - 3. nationally consistent implementation of, and adequate funding for, primary prevention of violence strategies, including support for respectful relationship education for people throughout their lives - 4. to address the negative effects of family and domestic violence-physical, emotional and economic-through adequately funded, culturally responsible, accessible, women-led and women-directed health and education programs - 5. further development of, and support for, national anti-violence campaigns and programs, including family and domestic violence, primary prevention and early intervention programs
+- a coordinated and comprehensive ACT-wide response to the family and domestic violence crisis and the elimination of violence against women, children, and people at risk.
+This response must be culturally and community sensitive, evidence-based and well-resourced to address primary prevention action, crisis response, overlapping vulnerability, intersectionality, justice response, housing and long-term support - 2. the ACT Government to play a leadership role in ongoing national work to reduce family and domestic violence, including promoting and funding coordinated national and local responses - 3. nationally consistent implementation of, and adequate funding for, primary prevention of violence strategies, including support for respectful relationship education for people throughout their lives - 4. to address the negative effects of family and domestic violence-physical, psychological, emotional and economic-through adequately funded, culturally responsible, accessible, women-led and women-directed health and education programs - 5. further development of, and support for, national anti-violence campaigns and programs, including family and domestic violence, primary prevention and early intervention programs